tidyverse/tidyr/tests/testthat/_snaps/replace_na.md

     Output
       <error/rlang_error>
       Error in `replace_na()`:
       !
-Replacement for `data` is length 10, not length 1.
+Replacement for `data` must be length 1, not length 10.

 # replacement must be castable to `data`